acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 Best compatible extensions
 --------------------------
-Download magic actions, it enhance video experience in black borders or supress them while keeping a quality max , much more youtube unique functionnalities, it permit a black theme that solve sometimes something, like commentary text and tags, dont take the magic extension theme alone as extension, it does nothing, you must access your options by the gear but from the new magic action icon included in the player bar.
+Download magic actions, it enhance video experience in black borders or supress them while keeping a quality max , much more youtube unique functionalities, it permit a black theme that solve sometimes something, like commentary text and tags, dont take the magic extension theme alone as extension, it does nothing, you must access your options by the gear but from the new magic action icon included in the player bar.
-The all in one extension can get hardly configured if you use too much anti popup and anti adverts, you get many img error similar to personnal msg but maybe nothing is accessible though this space incrusted vertically, anyway even after solve configuration access next times.
+The all in one extension can get hardly configured if you use too much anti popup and anti adverts, you get many img error similar to personal msg but maybe nothing is accessible though this space incrusted vertically, anyway even after solve configuration access next times.
 The same messages that were more numerous during the problem case in the pre-configuration page can even remain but less numerously, try just figure out one time more, the advantage is really